serokell/deploy-rs/README.md

 Basic usage: `deploy [options] <flake>`.

-The given flake can be just a source `my-flake`, specify the node to deploy `my-flake#my-node`, or specify a profile too `my-flake#my-node.my-profile`.
+The given flake can be just a source `my-flake`, or optionally specify the node to deploy `my-flake#my-node`, or specify a profile too `my-flake#my-node.my-profile`.

 You can try out this tool easily with `nix run`:
 - `nix run github:serokell/deploy-rs your-flake`

-If your require a signing key to push closures to your server, specify the path to it in the `LOCAL_KEY` environment variable.
+If you require a signing key to push closures to your server, specify the path to it in the `LOCAL_KEY` environment variable.

 Check out `deploy --help` for CLI flags!
 Remember to check there before making one-time changes to things like hostnames.